Back to Skepticism

 - Philosophic vs Practical Skepticism

-- Dictionary Definitions of Both Kinds of Skepticism
+- Dictionary Definitions of Practical and Philosophic Skepticism

 Philosophic vs Practical Skepticism

-- Practical Skepticism is the disposition to believe based only on rational argument.
+- Practical Skepticism is the disposition to believe based only on evidence and rational argument.

-- Hume distinguished Philosophic and Practical Skepticism, using the term Mitigated Skepticism for the latter.
+- Hume distinguished Philosophic and Practical Skepticism, using the terms Pyrrhonian for the former and Mitigated Skepticism for the latter.

 - “But a Pyrrhonian cannot expect, that his philosophy will have any constant influence on the mind: or if it had, that its influence would be beneficial to society.
 On the contrary, he must acknowledge, if he will acknowledge anything, that all human life must perish, were his principles universally and steadily to prevail.
 All discourse, all action would immediately cease; and men remain in a total lethargy, till the necessities of nature, unsatisfied, put an end to their miserable existence.
 It is true; so fatal an event is very little to be dreaded.
 Nature is always too strong for principle.”